 Her family had bought a chain of butcher shops in Brisbane and the Gold Coast and Susan ran them for 6 years before being elected to the Australian Senate for Queensland.

-She has three teenaged kids and is now based in Townsville.
+She has three kids and is now based in Townsville.

 Susan was elected to the Senate in May, 2019 after securing the No.2 spot on Queensland’s Liberal National Party ticket.
-She is currently Special Envoy for Northern Australia, and chairman of the Federal Government’s Rural and Regional Affairs and Transport committee.
+She is the former Special Envoy for Northern Australia, and current chairman of the Federal Government’s Rural and Regional Affairs and Transport committee.

 Townsville is about 1100km north of Brisbane, with a population of 180,000, making it the largest Australian city north of the Sunshine Coast.
 It is a garrison city with a strong Army and Air Force presence.